A team of 6 backpackers set out to hike the length of the Grand Canyon.

 Backpackers that value ventilation over durability will prefer the Junction.
 Such a mesh pocket comes in handy for wet socks or a wet shelter, for example.
 You can read more about the nitty gritty comparisons and see a chart of Hyperlite’s packs at the end of the review.

 The pocket has a small drain at the bottom, and lacks a compression strap or shock cord.
 I don’t miss having a shock cord one bit.
 A shock cord here tends to get snagged on tree branches when traveling off trail.
-Mesh would get caught too, thus the solid fabric.
+Mesh gets caught too, thus the solid fabric.

 As mentioned above (under the sizing and fit subhead) the Southwest’s hip belt is sewn directly into the pack.
 There is some padding, but not as much as you’ll find in packs made by other brands, such as Osprey.
 Newcomers will often balk at the lack of initial comfort, but soon grow used it and begin to love the Hyperlite.